 –

 No, this isn’t Buckingham Palace.
 Yes, it’s really called The Queen’s House.
 The Queen in question?
 Anne of Denmark, wife of King James VI and I (that’s one King, two sets of numerals, by the way, not two Kings called James – but we’re getting distracted).
-The house is a classic – literally, it’s the first building consciously built in the ‘classical’ style by architect Inigo Jones, and remains one of the fanciest free things to do in Greenwich.
+The house is a classic – literally, it’s the first building consciously built in the ‘classical’ style by architect Inigo Jones, and is full of regal portraiture and nautical-themed artwork, making it one of the fanciest things to do in Greenwich without spending a penny.

 Details: Romney Rd, SE10 9NF | Free